jseluis/Computer_Vision/lane_detection/README.md

 ## What about the potential shortcomings ?

 1. The lane lines are straight and very stable in both video streams, however, the pipeline does not work with the challenging video.
-I believe that it would be also very difficult to detect the lane lines in medium to extreme environments conditions including shades, reflections, occlusions and diverse weather constraints.
+I believe that it would be also very difficult to detect the lane lines in medium to extreme environment conditions including shades, reflections, occlusions and diverse weather constraints.

 ## How to improve this pipeline ?